 Super Tiny Objects Of Interest

 Generally speaking, compared to the average humans, cats have a superior vision which means your furball would notice things that your eyes could hardly see.
-From specks of dust in the airs to small insects, the excellent sight of the felines allows them to detect subtle motions without much difficulty.
-So if you catch your cat staring at the wall, it may have seen something of interest on the wall, for example: slow-moving spiders.
+From specks of dust in the air to small insects, the excellent sight of the felines allows them to detect subtle motions without much difficulty.
+So if you catch your cat staring at the wall, it may have seen something of interest on the wall, for example, slow-moving spiders.
 Being originally predators, cats have the ability to remain motionless until they determine the exact nature of what they see.

 Certain Sounds In The Distance

 Besides a sharp sense of sight, cats also have an outstanding sense of hearing so they are able to listen to sounds that prove inaudible to humans in most cases.
 That is why your cat is going to be the first one to wake up if sounds ring out in the middle of the night.
-With that said, what seem to be cats staring at the wall could actually be the pets listening to noises.
+With that said, what seems to be cats staring at the wall could actually be the pets listening to noises.
 In fact, several pet owners successfully identify rodent infestation after noticing that their cats often sit at a specific spot and stare at the plaster.

 Sudden Rearrangement Of The Interior

-All cats pay special attention to details in their surrounding.
+All cats pay special attention to details in their surroundings.
 Therefore, it only takes a moment for your kitty to notice changes in the interior.
 Once the felines feel that something is amiss, they would attempt to deduce what could have happened in their absence.
 To do that, lots of cats settle down and observe the arrangement of the interior.
 That means if your furball all of a sudden become fixated on the wall, it might be thinking that the wall must have changed somehow.